mawady/awesome-tools-cv/README.md

-# A curated list of development and deployment tools for Computer Vision projects using Python language
+# A curated list of development and deployment tools for Computer Vision projects in Python
 ---
 ## Container management
 - [Docker](https://www.docker.com) (recommended)